truthdiscoverykdd2020/truthdiscoverykdd2020.github.io/index.md

 - Leveraging Knowledge Bases and external evidence sources for reasoning, validating and explaining contentious claims
 - Developing interpretable models that can generate human-interpretable explanations as opposed to black box methods

-The first workshop on _Truth Discovery and Fact Checking: Theory and practice_ will provide a forum where researchers and practitioners from academia, government and industry can share insights and identify new challenges and opportunities in resolving conflicts, fact-checking and ascertaining credibility of claims.
-The workshop will be held in Anchorage, Alaska on August 5, 2019 in conjunction with the [ACM SIGKDD 2019](https://www.kdd.org/kdd2019/).
+The second workshop on _Truth Discovery and Fact Checking: Making a Credible Web for Tomorrow_ will provide a forum where researchers and practitioners from academia, government and industry can share insights and identify new challenges and opportunities in resolving conflicts, fact-checking and ascertaining credibility of claims.
+The workshop will be held in San Diego, CA on August 23, 2020 in conjunction with the [ACM SIGKDD 2020](https://www.kdd.org/kdd2020/).

 ## Topics of interest include, but are not limited to: